Bristol's best stag do activity!

 Being home to two universities signifies Bristol has a huge student population.
 Pupils mean nightlife, enormous celebration time and plenty to pick from to get an excellent Bristol stag do.

 From a staggering pub crawl across the nice bars of upmarket Clifton to clubbing your way round the centre and up Park Street, each stag is guaranteed a fantastic night out in Bristol.

 Additionally, there are casinos, karaoke bars and something known as lap dance clubs (more Bristols!), but we do not understand anything about this of course!
 What occurs on a Bristol stag weekend remains on a stag weekend…

-Where to stay in and around Bristol on your Stag Weekend
+Where to stay in Bristol on your Stag Weekend

 You may not see all that much of it, with all of the partying and activities, but getting decent accommodation for your Bristol stag do is a big part of an epic weekend.
 Here are a few options to consider for your stag weekend accommodation in Bristol.